Research at Duke Economics

 "Today, we can and have to produce better answers to social problems by gathering knowledge and methodology from various branches.
 This type of interdisciplinary research is itself revolutionary in the social sciences.
 The same is true even within a single branch, in particular in economics.
 Various fields have developed different knowledge and methodologies with various strengths and weaknesses.
 It is easier and more urgent to bring together these various fields within economics (and other branches) in answering social and economic problems."

 The faculty's research interests are diverse and intellectually broad, but they overlap in unique ways across different sub-disciplines because of the shared interest in applying theoretically sound analysis to important applied research questions.
-Review a list of our faculty's research areas.

 Research activities not only increasingly overlap with one another but also involve our graduate and undergraduate students to a greater extent each year.
 Graduate reading and lunch groups have proliferated, and a growing number of research-focused undergraduate seminars are offered.

 Economic Research Initiatives at Duke (ERID) represents our broad research vision to establish Duke Economics as a prominent leader for cutting-edge economic research.
 ERID seeks to cast a wide net across typical fields and disciplines in coordinating a visiting lecture program and sponsoring conferences such as its popular Young Economists Jamborees.